 How to Set Up Your Backblaze B2 Account

-If you already have a Backblaze B2 account, feel free to skip ahead to the next section.
-Otherwise, you can sign up for an account here and get started with 10GB of storage for free.
+If you already have a B2 Cloud Storage account, feel free to skip ahead.
+Otherwise, you can sign up for an account and get started with 10GB of free storage to test it out.

 How to Set Up a Bucket, Application Key ID, and Application Key